johnazre/dbconfig/README.md

  Example usage: `dbconfig knex simple --dbname=someDBName`<br><br>

 #### Options:
- --dbname            Replace "dbname" with the database you will be using, otherwise it will default to the database name "postgres"
+ --dbname            Replace "dbname" with the database you will be using, otherwise it will default to the database name "postgres"<br><br>
- ex: dbconfig knex scaffold --dbname=someDBName
+ Example usage: `dbconfig knex scaffold --dbname=someDBName`<br><br>

  --create-dir        Will create directory and put all of the files inside of that directory.
-Defaults to "new-app".
+Defaults to "new-app".<br><br>
- ex: dbconfig knex simple --create-dir=someDirName
+ Example usage: `dbconfig knex scaffold --create-dir=someProjectName`<br><br>

 ### Getting Started